Illogical Comparisons in English Grammar

 The rule for comparisons here is very simple: Use the word other or else when comparing someone or something to other members of the same group.
 Check out the following examples:

-WRONG: The star soprano of the Santa Lola Opera, Sarah Screema, sings louder than anyone in the cast.
+WRONG: The star soprano of the Santa Lola Opera, Sarah Screema, sings more loudly than anyone in the cast.

 WHY IT’S WRONG: The sentence makes it clear that Sarah is in the cast, but the comparison implies that she’s not in the cast.
 Illogical!

-RIGHT: The star soprano of the Santa Lola Opera, Sarah Screema, sings louder than anyone else in the cast.
+RIGHT: The star soprano of the Santa Lola Opera, Sarah Screema, sings more loudly than anyone else in the cast.

 Here’s another problem.
 Can you find it?

 Max’s nose is longer than Michael.

 Okay, before you say anything, Michael is tall — not skyscraper tall, but at least six-two.
 Now do you see what’s wrong with the sentence?
 Max’s nose, a real tourist attraction for its length and width (not including the pimple at the end) is about four inches long.
 It is not longer than Michael.
 It is longer than Michael’s nose.